OWASP/owasp-mastg/Document/0x05a-Reverse-Engineering-and-Software-Protections.md

 - Virtualization
 - White-box cryptography

-#### Tier 3: Inhibit Reverse Engineering Processes and Tools
+#### Tier 3: Inhibit reverse engineering processes and tools

 The third category of transformations includes tricks that make static analysis more difficult, but do not transform the obfuscated computation per se.
 That is, the instructions that eventually compute the obfuscated function(s) remain more or less unchanged.
 Examples for this kind of transformations includes simple packing and encryption of large code blocks and manipulations of executable headers.
-In contrast to “type 2” obfuscations, transformations in this category have the following properties:
+Transformations in this category have the following properties:

 - The size and performance penalty is neglibigle;
 - De-obfuscation is relatively trivial, and can be accomplished with standard tools without scripting or customization.

-In general, type 3 obfuscations are a good way to achieve basic levels of reverse engineering protection without causing too much impact on size on performance.
-They can be used to deter less dedicated adversaries, and to add additional layers of resiliency once type 1 and 2 obfuscations have been applied.
+In general, tier 3 obfuscations are a good way to achieve basic levels of reverse engineering protection without causing too much impact on size on performance.
+They can be used to deter less dedicated adversaries, and to add additional layers of resiliency once tier 1 and 2 obfuscations have been applied.